gytterberg/technical-interview-prep/algorithms/9-system-design/strategies/system-design-strategy.md

 ## Requirement Clarifications/Goals of the System

 These problems don't have one correct answer.
 Of course, if someone is creating Twitter or something, and they have only one table with everything on it, that would be wrong.
 But just like "standard" REACTOs, a candidate should clarify as much as possible in the beginning.
 Let's do an example of designing Twitter.
 Interviewers should set the tone by starting off with the idea that "we are the first engineers of Twitter and we want to design the MVP.
 The goal is to get them to in the mindset of creating and (later on if they have time) scaling the system.
-Some questions that should be asked by the candidate in the beginning are as follows:
+Some questions that could be asked by the candidate in the beginning are as follows:

 - Will users of this Twitter clone be able to post tweets and follow other people?
 - Will tweets contain videos and photos?